 Can you describe a memorable case you treated?

 It is difficult to think of one single case that stands out over the years.
 One recent case that sticks in my memory regards to the extraction of an infected pacing system.
 The patient was unwell with endocarditis and lung abscesses.
-He had his original system implanted in 1994 via a left sided superior vena cava and then had a second system implanted via the right side a few years later.
-This was incredibly difficult to extract as the left sided electrodes were heavily calcified and there was an acute bend into the left superior vena cava.
-With the help of my surgical colleagues we ended up opening his chest to remove the electrodes, a procedure which took 11 hours to do.
+He had his original system implanted in 1994 via a left-sided superior vena cava and then had a second system implanted via the right side a few years later.
+This was incredibly difficult to extract as the left-sided electrodes were heavily calcified and there was an acute bend into the left superior vena cava.
+With the help of my surgical colleagues, we ended up opening his chest to remove the electrodes, a procedure that took 11 hours to do.
 He had a stormy course but eventually got better and is now well and back at work.
 It was a very long case but ultimately satisfying as we managed to get everything out.

 As a reviewer of various renowned journals, which research paper in the last year did you think was the most interesting?

 In the last year, I have reviewed an interesting paper [the paper is still under review with the European Heart Journal] on the re-interpretation of tilt testing that, rather than being used as a diagnostic test, can show susceptibility to reflex hypotension which may exist in coincidence with any cause of syncope.
 This may be one explanation as to why some patients will become syncopal in certain situations eg. with the onset of arrhythmia whereas other patients appear to tolerate the situation.

 Currently, I am involved in a number of research projects both commercial and academic.
 The commercial projects include the evaluation of new products such as the insertable cardiac monitor (Reveal Linq from Medtronic) and the leadless pacemaker (Nanostim from St Jude Medical).
 Academic projects include a variety of audits looking at device complications and ablation outcome data.